-Mawson has budgeted a \$700,000 program for the summer work program at the Rompas Au-U discovery in Finland The work program is focussed on the 6km Au-U mineralization discovery trend to outline the extent and controls on mineralization and define the highest priority drill targets.
+Mawson has budgeted a \$700,000 program for the summer work program at the Rompas Au-U discovery in Finland and this program is ongoing.
+The work program is focussed on the 6km Au-U mineralization discovery trend to outline the extent and controls on mineralization and define the highest priority drill targets.
 In addition, work is underway to discover additional mineralization elsewhere within the Company's extensive 95,000 hectare land holding.
-The central Rompas project area is secured by claim applications and drilling and trenching will be permitted on granting of exploration claims.
-A team of twelve is currently onsite and will work until October to achieve the program objectives.
-The exploration program over the discovery trend will include: